 District staff will update job descriptions prior to negotiations in order to assure accuracy and proper job requirements.
 The update will include minimum job position qualifications.
 Staff has updated the job descriptions for the majority of the positions.
-These descriptions will be further revised to include comprehensive physical requirements in 2015.
+These descriptions were updated during 2015 to include comprehensive physical job requirements.